mui/mui-x/docs/data/introduction/support/support.md

 ## Community

-We have a [Discord Server](https://mui.com/r/discord/) to allow the MUI X community to gather.
+We have a [Discord Server](https://mui.com/r/discord/) to bring the MUI X community together.
 Our tools are used by thousands of developers and teams all around the world, many of whom actively engage with the community.

 You can join Discord to engage in lively discussions, share your projects, and interact with developers just like you from all around the world.
 We'd love for you to be a part of our community!